 g.
 Tracks the progress of draft program documents and makes the status of submitted documents available to the IM Coordinators who submitted them, from the date of submission to the date of issuance.

-After the documents become official records in ADAMS, sends an e-mail to announce the change notice is issued tolisted on the Outlook Distribution list, listed on the DIFs of documents included in the Change Notice.
+h.
+After the documents become official records in ADAMS, sends an e-mail to announce the change notice is issued to the Agency staff listed on the Outlook Distribution list, as well as staff members listed on the DIFs of documents included in the Change Notice.

 0040-05 GENERAL INSTRUCTIONS FOR ALL DOCUMENT TY PES